A peek at Affirm Holdings Inc. (AFRM): Who has invested in It?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

 The top institutional shareholder in the company is Lord Abbett Securities Trust-Growth Leaders Fund with over 0.27 million shares valued at $26.42 million.
 The investor’s holdings represent 0.20% of the AFRM Shares outstanding.
 As of Feb 27, 2021, the second largest holder is PGIM Jennison Focused Growth Fd with 0.2 million shares valued at $18.21 million to account for 0.15% of the shares outstanding.
-The other top investors are Fidelity Growth Company Fund which holds 0.15 million shares representing 0.12% and valued at over $15.36 million, while Fidelity Blue Chip Growth Fund holds 0.09% of the shares totaling 0.12 million with a market value of $12.17 million.
+The other top investors are Fidelity Blue Chip Growth Fund which holds 0.12 million shares representing 0.09% and valued at over $11.01 million, while Fidelity Extended Market Index Fund holds 0.09% of the shares totaling 0.12 million with a market value of $10.76 million.

 Affirm Holdings Inc. (AFRM) Analyst Forecasts